List of Stranger Things characters: Eleven/Jane Hopper

 Eleven is a telekinetic girl who is the sole match for the creatures of the Upside Down.
 She later becomes Jim Hopper's adoptive daughter and Mike Wheeler's girlfriend.

 Born to Terry Ives, Eleven was abducted by Dr. Martin Brenner at birth and taken to Hawkins National Laboratories to hone her telekinetic abilities alongside other gifted children.
 In 1979, she is bullied by the older numbers for exhibiting a poor usage of her powers, but she finds kindness in a lab orderly, who encourages and supports her.
 Eventually, Eleven demonstrates great power, but she is targeted by the older children once again and threatened with death.
 The lab orderly urges Eleven to escape Hawkins Lab, but she frees the orderly, who reveals himself to be Henry Creel / Subject 001 (One).
 One proceeds to kill everyone in Hawkins Lab, with the exceptions of Brenner and Eleven.
 When One attempts to convince Eleven to join him in a mission for human dominance, Eleven rejects him, and the two fight.
 The adult One overpowers the eight-year-old Eleven, but Eleven's powerful, loving memory of her mother gives her the strength to overpower One, sending him into the Upside Down, where he becomes Vecna.
 Eleven falls into a coma, and her abilities, memory, and intellect are reset when she awakens.

 After her escape at the beginning of season one, Eleven is befriended by Mike, Dustin, and Lucas, who believe she can help them in finding Will.
-In the kids' Dungeons and Dragons party, she is the Mage.
+In the kids' Dungeons & Dragons party, she is the Mage.
 She spends the majority of the first season hiding and running from the "bad men", meaning the lab workers.
-She helps the boys locate Will, and she fends off threats for them along the way.
+She helps the boys locate Will and fends off threats for them along the way.
 In the season one finale, she presumably dies after fighting the Demogorgon, though she actually survived and was sent to the Upside Down alongside the Demogorgon.